-- □ Review statutory compliance relating to all security holders. - □ Consider and resolve the grievances of security holders of the company including complaints related to transfer of securities, non-receipt of annual report/declared dividends/notices/ balance sheet. - □ Oversee compliances in respect of dividend payments and transfer of unclaimed amounts to the Investor Education and Protection Fund. - □ Oversee and review all matters related to the transfer of securities of the company. - □ Approve issue of duplicate certificates of the company. - □ Review movements in shareholding and ownership structures of the company. - □ Ensure setting of proper controls and oversee performance of the Registrar and Share Transfer Agent. - □ Recommend measures for overall improvement of the quality of investor services. - Set forth policies relating to and oversee implementation of the Code of Conduct for prevention of Insider Trading (in case of absence of a separate committee setup for this purpose).
+- □ Review statutory compliance relating to all security holders. - □ Consider and resolve the grievances of security holders of the company including complaints related to transfer of securities, non-receipt of annual report/declared dividends/notices/ balance sheet/ issue of new/duplicate certificates, general meetings etc. - □ Review of measures taken for effective exercise of voting rights by shareholders. - Oversee compliances in respect of dividend payments and transfer of unclaimed amounts to the Investor Education and Protection Fund. - □ Oversee and review all matters related to the transfer of securities of the company. - □ Approve issue of duplicate certificates of the company. - □ Review movements in shareholding and ownership structures of the company. - □ Review of adherence to the service standards adopted by the listed entity in respect of various services being rendered by the Registrar and Share Transfer Agent. - Review of the various measures and initiatives taken by the listed entity for reducing the quantum of unclaimed dividends and ensuring timely receipt of dividend warrants/annual reports/statutory notices by the shareholders of the company - □ Recommend measures for overall improvement of the quality of investor services. - □ Set forth policies relating to and oversee implementation of the Code of Conduct for prevention of Insider Trading (in case of absence of a separate committee setup for this purpose).